awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 ### Using VPC endpoint conditions in policies with AWS KMS permissions<a name="conditions-aws-vpce"></a>

 [AWS KMS supports Amazon Virtual Private Cloud \(Amazon VPC\) endpoints](kms-vpc-endpoint.md) that are powered by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html#what-is-privatelink)\.
-You can use the following [global condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys) in IAM policies to allow or deny access to a particular VPC or VPC endpoint\.
-You can also use these global condition keys in [AWS KMS key policies](kms-vpc-endpoint.md#vpce-policy) to restrict access to AWS KMS CMKs to requests from the VPC or VPC endpoint\.
+You can use the following [global condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#AvailableKeys) in key policies and IAM policies to control access to AWS KMS resources when the request comes from a VPC or uses a VPC endpoint\.
+For details, see [Using a VPC endpoint in a policy statement](kms-vpc-endpoint.md#vpce-policy-condition)\.
 + `aws:SourceVpc` limits access to requests from the specified VPC\.
 + `aws:SourceVpce` limits access to requests from the specified VPC endpoint\.

-If you use these condition keys in a key policy statement that allows or denies access to AWS KMS CMKs, you might inadvertently deny access to services that use AWS KMS on your behalf\.
+If you use these condition keys in a key policy statement that allows or denies access to AWS KMS CMKs, you might inadvertently deny access to AWS services that use AWS KMS on your behalf\.

 Take care to avoid a situation like the [IP address condition keys](#conditions-aws-ip-address) example\.
 If you restrict requests for a CMK to a VPC or VPC endpoint, calls to AWS KMS from an integrated service, such as Amazon S3 or Amazon EBS, might fail\.
 This can happen even if the source request ultimately originates in the VPC or from the VPC endpoint\.